Mark Rakita: World championships

-Coaching career
+Later life

 Rakita coached the Russian fencing team for 17 years, and four of his students won Olympic medals.

 At the 2001 Maccabiah Games, Rakita coached Sergei Sharikov and Maria Mazina to gold medals.

 In 2004, he was honorary president of Maccabi Russia.

+In an interview in New York, Mark Rakita discussed his long-time feud with former friend/teammate turned nemesis Vladimir Nazlymov, stating, "As far as I'm concerned, he no longer exists!"
+Rakita also emphasized Nazlymov's Crimean Tatar heritage and called him a traitor for having moved to the United States.

+Amid the ban on Russia at the 2024 Summer Olympics, which led to most Russian athletes not participating, Rakita remarked that "we should respon in a way that makes the Americans feel pain".

 Hall of Fame

-In 1988 Rakita, who is Jewish, was inducted into the International Jewish Sports Hall of Fame.
+In 1988, Rakita was inducted into the International Jewish Sports Hall of Fame.

-Feud

-In an interview in New York, Mark Rakita discussed his long-time feud with former friend/teammate turned nemesis Vladimir Nazlymov, stating, "As far as I'm concerned, he no longer exists!"